Demographics of Liverpool: Latin Americans

 Liverpool and the surrounding urban area is home to UK's largest Latin American community outside London.
 Although significant migration from Latin America to the United Kingdom only began in the 1970s, at a time of much political turmoil and civil unrest in Latin America, Liverpool's Latin American community has seen a large increase in size during the mid-2000s.
 The majority of these people originate from Bolivia, Colombia, Brazil and Peru.
 Liverpool City Council and other local services offer information and help in Spanish and Portuguese due to the city's large Latin American population.
 The University of Liverpool is one of the few educational facilities in the country that teaches Latin American studies.
 Amongst the most famous Latin Americans in Liverpool are the numerous expatriate footballers who play for the city's professional football clubs.
 Liverpool F.C.'s current first team includes three Brazilians.
-Liverpool has friendship links with Havana, Cuba, La Plata, Argentina and Valparaiso, Chile.
+Liverpool has friendship links with Havana, Cuba, La Plata, Argentina and Valparaíso, Chile.
 Brazilica Festival is the UK's largest celebration of Brazilian culture and has been held annually in Liverpool since 2008.